Project News

 According to Scaringe, this will allow Rivian to bring the R2 to market quickly.

-However, he emphasized that the Rivian Georgia plant remains an extremely important part of the company’s strategy to scale production of R2 and R3.
+However, he emphasized that the Rivian Georgia plant remains an extremely important part of the company’s strategy to scale production of the R2 and R3.

 RELATED: Man City FC Seeks Nod for 11,000 Solar Panels